Introduction

 Hello-World using "XML Layout"

-Instead of writing Java codes to create the user interface (UI) (as in the above example using a TextView UI component).
-It is more flexible and therefore recommended to layout your UI components via a descriptive XML layout file.
+Instead of writing Java codes to create the user interface (UI) (as in the above example).
+It is easier, more flexible and therefore recommended to layout your UI components via a descriptive XML layout file.
 In this way, you don't need to hardcode the views, and you can easily modify the look and feel of the application by editing the XML layout file.
 The Java codes can therefore focus on the business logic instead of the presentation.

 Let's rewrite our hello-world to use XML layout.